just-jollie/persephone/README.md

 1. `npm install`
 2. `npm run start`

+### Notion documentation:

+<a href="https://www.notion.so/allierae/Therapy-Dog-App-8950ff47cc874c5c83abbfd1d1bdeb83">Therapy dog app</a>

+### Point person:

+Contact <a href="https://www.linkedin.com/in/allie-robinson/">Allie Robinson</a> if you want to discuss this app.

+### Wanna contribute?
+Therapy Dog Finder is currently closed to outside contributions.
+Feel free to check back later!

 ### settings.json:
 These VSCode settings will make Prettier your default formatter and will cause prettier and import sorting to run on save.
 ```